Is It Legal To Pay For Online Reviews?

 Online Review Truth #4: Don’t Sabotage Competitors’ Listings

 One night, you’re sitting at home, stewing in a cauldron of frustration.
-Your ecommerce gamble is not working out nearly as well as you planned!
-You need to attract more customers!
+Your e-commerce gamble is not working out nearly as planned!
+Where are the customers!?

-You forget to ask yourself, “Is it legal to pay for online reviews or post fake ones?”
-And then, in a moment of weakness, you screed-type some nasty feedback on a competitor’s listing.
-Your rationale?
+You ask yourself, “Is it legal to pay for online reviews or post fake ones?”
+But decide not to look it up.
+And then, in a moment of weakness, frustration takes your wheel and you screed-type some nasty feedback on a competitor’s listing.
+Your (misguided) rationale?
 Well, if I trash competing products, more people are likely to find me!